Category: Blog

 Exploring Australia’s Gondwana Rainforest (2025)

-As I’ve mentioned before on earlier blog posts & other sections of my blog, I will soon be attending the University of Queensland, Australia to study zoology.
-It’s crazy to think that in less than a month from now (January 21st), I will be starting on the path toward my dream major/career in a nation…
+I will soon be attending the University of Queensland in Brisbane, Australia to study zoology.
+It’s crazy to think that in less than a month—February 2025—I’ll be starting down the path toward my dream major and career in a country I’ve never lived in before.
+Over the 2024–2025 winter holidays (December 25, 2024–January 9, 2025),…

 -